 What is the dollar value of Unbilled Uncompleted Contract Receivables for 2023, Q1 2024, and Q2 2024?

-What is the dollar value of Unbilled Trade and other Receivables for 2023, Q1 2024, and Q2 2024?
+What is the dollar value of Unbilled Trade and Other Receivables for 2023, Q1 2024, and Q2 2024?

-g) Grand total receivables (including both Trade receivables & Uncompleted Contract Receivables) have grown to $194m on 31-Dec-2023, and just the Trade receivables only have grown to 201,695,000 in Q2, 2024 vs. $136m on on 31-Dec-2023.
+j) Grand total receivables (including both Trade receivables & Uncompleted Contract Receivables) have grown to $194m on 31-Dec-2023 (a whopping 78% increase YoY).
+In the same vein, just the Trade receivables have grown 48% to 201,695,000 in Q2, 2024 vs. $136m on on 31-Dec-2023.

 What are the distributions as per below counterparties for the Trade Receivables?